AB 446 (Ward D) Surveillance pricing.

 of the total number of packaged consumer commodities offered for sale, subject to specified

-price for a good or service for a specific consumer or group of consumers, based, in whole or in part, on
+setting a customized price increase for a good or service for a specific consumer or group of

-The bill would provide that only a public prosecutor, as specified, may bring an action against a violator
+electronic surveillance technology, as specified.
+The bill would provide that only a public prosecutor, as

-of these provisions to recover specified civil penalties, injunctive relief, and reasonable attorney’s fees
+specified, may bring an action against a violator of these provisions to recover specified civil penalties,

-and costs, and would authorize a consumer to bring an action for injunctive relief and reasonable
+injunctive relief, and reasonable attorney’s fees and costs, and would authorize a consumer to bring

-attorney’s fees and costs.
+an action for injunctive relief and reasonable attorney’s fees and costs.